How to Create Content for Lead Generation (Gated vs Ungated)

 how to use which content for your marketing funnel

 As many as 70% of B2B marketers use content marketing to generate leads.
 68% say they also use it to nurture and qualify leads.
-Meanwhile, more than half of marketers say their most significant challenge is production of content that generates quality leads.
+Meanwhile, more than half of marketers say their most significant challenge is the production of content that generates quality leads.

 What is Content Marketing?